-While more traditional companies can follow more traditional methods for achieving steady business growth, SaaS brands follow a very different business model — and they need very different marketing strategies to match.
+While more traditional companies can follow more traditional methods for achieving steady business growth, SaaS brands follow a very different business model — and they need very different digital marketing strategies and marketing campaigns to match.

-Fortunately, plenty of successful SaaS companies have already developed methods for reaching and converting customers.
+Fortunately, plenty of successful SaaS companies have already developed methods for reaching and converting an ideal customer.

 So if you haven’t yet found an approach that works for your brand, there’s no need to reinvent the wheel.

 Instead, keep reading to learn what makes SaaS marketing efforts so uniquely challenging, as well as five tactics you can use to overcome those challenges.

 The most obvious difference between SaaS businesses and traditional product-based businesses is that software isn’t a tangible item in the same way.
 It’s hard to pitch it to a typical audience via Facebook or LinkedIn or hope that influencer marketing will somehow move the needle.

 Plus, convincing a user that your tool deserves to be an integral part of their daily routine tends to be a more difficult task than persuading a shopper to buy a t-shirt.

 But beyond that, is marketing a digital product that much different than selling a physical one?